7. Multidimensional numeric data at a glance#

 \[ \mathbf{x}_{\cdot,j} = \left[ \begin{array}{cccc} x_{1,j} & x_{2,j} & \cdots & x_{n,j} \\ \end{array} \right]^T=\left[ \begin{array}{c} {x}_{1,j} \\ {x}_{2,j} \\ \vdots\\ {x}_{n,j} \\ \end{array} \right], \]

-Also, recall that we are used to denoting vectors of length \(m\) with \(\boldsymbol{x}=(x_1, \dots, x_m)\).
-A vector is a one-dimensional array (not a two-dimensional one), hence a slightly different font in the case where ambiguity can be troublesome.
+Also, recall that we are used to denoting vectors of length \(m\) by \(\boldsymbol{x}=(x_1, \dots, x_m)\).
+A vector is a one-dimensional array (not a two-dimensional one), hence the slightly different bold font which is crucial where any ambiguity could be troublesome.

 Note